gvwilson/sensibleadventures/arecibo/arecibo.md

 La Serenissima is damper than he is used to, and even with a blanket over his legs he will feel the cold by morning.

 The boy---Marco?
 Matteo?
-The astronomer doesn't remember---returns a few moments later to usher their visitor onto the terrace.
+The astronomer doesn't remember---ushers the visitor onto the terrace a few moments later.
-Galileo takes in his rich, plain clothes at a glance and decides to stand.
+Galileo takes in his dark skin and rich, plain clothes at a glance.
-If this man is a servant,
-his master must be very wealthy.

-"*Buona sera*," he says,
-inclining his head in something between a nod and a bow.

-"*Buona sera*," the stranger replies.
-He is tall, dark, and slim,
-his hands bare of rings
-and his coat of any crest.
 The scar on his temple is too ragged to have been made by a sword.
+A brand, perhaps?
+"*Buona sera*," he says without standing.

+"*Buona sera*," the visitor replies.
 "I apologize for intruding,
 but I have heard that you have made---"
 He hesitates,